xoltia/mdk2/DIST_README.txt

 following steps:

 1. Run "CONFIGURE.exe" and follow the prompts
-2. Once the configuration is complete, run "RUN.bat" to start the bot
+2. Once the configuration is complete, run "START.bat" to start the bot